ellyroi126/Arena-picker/README.md

-# 🎮 Arena Picker - Battle Royale Decision Maker
+# 🎮 Arena Picker - Platformer Battle Royale Decision Maker

-A fun, pixel-art styled web application where your choices battle it out in a gladiator arena!
+A fun, pixel-art styled web application where your choices battle it out in a **side-scrolling fighting game arena**!
 Perfect for deciding on restaurants, movies, games, or anything else.
+Watch them **dash, lunge, and get knocked back** in an action-packed platformer arena!

 ## ✨ Features